PHILADELPHIA REFLECTIONS

 Democracy Turns Out To Be a Two-Party System

-America's two-party system took fifty years to stumble into existence.
-Regardless of the happenstances of its eventual emergence, it was clearly not designed into the original plan.
+America's two-party system took fifty years to stumble into permanence.
+Regardless of the happenstances of their eventual emergence, political parties were clearly not designed into the original plan.
 Those few founding fathers who did think about political parties rejected them as "factionalism", something to be condemned.
-The true nature and advantages of a two-party system began to be venerated when other nations tried something different, which we now call Proportional Representation.
-PR is a fairly natural outgrowth of creating a large democracy from a collection of little tribes -- and creating surrogate political parties for them as part of the original design.
-Guided by historical experience, it is now possible to ignore all minor differences between two-party democracy and multi-party democracy, except one.
-In a two-party system, the political dealing and vote-swapping takes place at conventions before the election, with all the players jockeying and sacrificing principle to answer a single candidate question, "Can he win?"
+The true nature and advantages of a two-party system began to be truly venerated when other nations tried something quite different, which we now call Proportional Representation.
+PR is a fairly natural outgrowth of creating a large democracy from a collection of little tribes -- then creating surrogate political parties for them as part of the design.
+Guided by historical experience, it is now possible to ignore all minor differences between stable two-party democracy and multi-party democracy, except one.
+In a two-party system, the political dealing and vote-swapping takes place before the election, with all the players jockeying and sacrificing principle to answer a single candidate question, "Can he win?"
 By contrast, in a multi-party or proportionally-represented democracy, the election comes first, and only subsequently do vote-swapping and artful promises construct the ticket of candidates and the policy platform.
-The plain fact is the public doesn't know whom it is voting for, and often is disagreeably surprised.
-Furthermore, important matters remain unsettled by the election.
+The plain fact is the public doesn't know whom it is voting for and often is disagreeably surprised.
+Furthermore, important matters remain unsettled by a multi-party election.
 A cabinet member of a splinter party, potentially one with negligible public support, retains the threat of resigning if things don't go his way, and his resignation may trigger a whole new national election if it breaks up the political margin of the ruling coalition.
-At least, a two-party system settles things for a while, and gives the public a relative rest from factional tensions.
+At least, a two-party system settles things for a while and gives the public a relative rest from factional tensions.

 If two parties are then quite enough, is it possible only one would be better?
 The quickest look abroad, the briefest exposure to history, shows a one-party system is synonymous with dictatorship.
 Communism and fascism had only this one feature in common; in fact, China seems to be morphing from one to the other, while resolutely retaining its single ruling-party system.
 The paradox of this situation is that it leads to the American realization that maintaining a two-party system means that neither party must ever achieve total victory.
 After each national election, the electorate settles back with relief that one side won, but neither side conquered.
 Even academics are muffled by the system; with much to criticize, there is nothing else worth substituting.